UVADS/orientation-technical/unix-101.md

 You will note in  my example we have stumbled into our first error.
 When we typed the name of the program the computer did not recognize it as a command, but by adding './' the computer did recognize it.
 To untangle that little puzzle we need to dig into the concept that causes the greatest number of errors for students in the MSDS program.

 ## The PATH forward
+The next step in the Unix journey is to understand the PATH variable.
+However we have already gone further in this lesson.
+We will leave it here for you to rest.
+When you are ready to untangle the './' take a swing at researching it yourself and use the keywords: unix, and path environment varible to guide you.
+Then come to Pete with questions.

 # Conclusions, Homework, and Takeaways
 * This was the most involved and challenging lesson in the orientation.
 It actually goes beyond orientation and gets into teaching because Pete cannot help himself.
 * Many students coming into our program come from the GUI world not the CLI world.
 As a result for many this approach is disorienting and that is challenging.
 The way forward is to find a few hooks to grab to orient.
+* The homework is to explore the path variable.
+Put in a good faith effort and see how far you can go.
+Then bring questions you have to Pete.
+* Getting the skills from this lesson takes time and consistent use.
+Working through any material on these topics won't be beneficial without sustained practice.